LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/Rosemary.md

 ## Appearance

-Rosemary has warm beige skin and long, dark brown hair.
-She's a few inches taller than [Brittany](Brittany.md) and her choice of clothing is more conservative compared to her girlfriend's, although she keeps introducing more alternative elements to her style one at a time.
+Rosemary has warm beige skin and long, raspberry hair.
+Her hair is naturally dark brown, but she's had it painted sometime during the [28th Grand Tournament](#!Pages/Journal/Events/The Grand Tournament.md#28th_Grand_Tournament).
+She's a few inches taller than [Brittany](Brittany.md) and her choice of clothing is more conservative compared to her girlfriend's, although she keeps introducing more alternative elements to her style one at a time, such as a red leather jacket, matching her hair color.
 She wears her [Defiant](#!Pages/Journal/Organizations/Defiant.md) symbol patch on one of her dress belts.

 ## Abilities